⚒️

 10/5/2025

-This content is aimed at participants of the TOMODACHI Boeing Entrepreneurship Seminar 2025, organized by the Public Interest Incorporated Foundation U.S.-Japan Council and operated by the general incorporated association Code for Japan, but it can also be viewed by external parties.
+This is intended for participants of the TOMODACHI Boeing Entrepreneurship Seminar 2025, organized by the U.S.-Japan Council Japan (a public interest incorporated foundation) and run by Code for Japan (a general incorporated association), but it is also viewable by external readers

 • Must work on Windows/MacOS

-• Usable even by those with no prior team development experience
+• Must be usable even by people with no prior team development experience

 Design and Idea Sharing